adenchfi/ChiGPU/README.md

 Refer to example_run.sh for usage for running the code.

 We expect the user to use Wannier90 to generate the tight-binding moddel, with flag write_hr=.true. or write_tb=.true.
 Some lines in the files need to be deleted; the util/wannier_filter_hr.py script will do that for the write_hr output file.

+# Input File Format

+# You must have a tight-binding data file on hand, with the following format:
+# {Rx} {Ry} {Rz} {orb1} {orb2} {Real part of H} {Imag part of H}

+# {Rx, Ry, Rz} are the unit cell numbers in x,y,z directions
+# {orb1, orb2} are the tight-binding orbitals used, output by wannier90 or made by hand.
+They are just numbered 1-{norb}.